There may not be a lot of secluded paradises left in Thailand, but Koh Lipe is definitely one of them.

 Koh Lipe Diving Fun

-As with snorkelling Koh Lipe diving is pretty damn amazing, with great visibility, colorful coral reef calm waters and so much marine life in each dive site.
+As with snorkelling Koh Lipe diving is pretty damn amazing, with great visibility, colorful coral reef calm waters and so much marine life in each dive site, it is good place to relax and calm down, you could even think about some quotes by Epictetus..
 There’s even a chance of seeing a Whale Shark.

 If you want to give diving a try for the first time, if you want to do your diving certification or if you are an experienced diver who wants to get out and do some fun dives – Koh Lipe diving won’t disappoint.